Baby carrots – perfect for snacking AND roasting

 I like carrots raw as well as steamed.
-But if you haven’t yet discovered the rewards of roasting vegetables, using this method on carrots takes it to another level.
+But if you haven’t yet discovered the rewards of roasting vegetables, using this method to make roasted baby carrots takes them to another level.

 According to the carrotmuseum.co.uk (there is a website for EVERYTHING), a “true” baby carrot is basically an immature carrot.
 If this is the case, you will see a “shoulder” on each carrot.
-What is much more common are manufactured baby carrots.
+Manufactured baby carrots are much more common.
 These are carrots that are peeled, cut and shaped by machines into the shape we see today.
 Today, 70% of carrot sales are baby carrots!

-Since not all baby carrots are created equal I have a range of roasting times.
+Since not all baby carrots are created equal I am providing a range of roasting times.